Satisfactory Academic Progress for the Evening & Weekend MBA Program

 The Satisfactory Academic Progress regulations require that you maintain a minimum cumulative grade point average (GPA) in order to remain eligible for financial aid.
 This cumulative GPA is a 2.0 (on a 4.0 scale).

-Information on the Kellogg Part-Time MBA Academic Standing policies for purposes of grading, registration, progression, graduation and all other academic purposes can be found in the Office of Student Affair’s Part-Time MBA Student Handbook.
+Information on the Evening & Weekend MBA Academic Standing policies for purposes of grading, registration, progression, graduation and all other academic purposes can be found in the Office of Student Affair’s Evening & Weekend MBA Student Handbook.

 Completing two-thirds of all credits attempted per academic quarter

-In order to meet the minimum standard of academic progress each academic term, Part-Time MBA students must complete at least two-thirds of the credits attempted per academic term.
+In order to meet the minimum standard of academic progress each academic term, Evening & Weekend MBA students must complete at least two-thirds of the credits attempted per academic term.

-Courses dropped after the end of the Part-Time MBA designated Drop/Add period will be counted towards credits attempted.
+Courses dropped after the end of the Evening & Weekend MBA designated Drop/Add period will be counted towards credits attempted.
 Grades of D, F, Y (incomplete), W (withdrawal), or X (excused absence for an exam) do not satisfy the requirements for the 2/3 completion rate.

 Completing Your Program within a Specified Period of Time

-The maximum time limit for completion of the Part-Time MBA degree is five years.
+The maximum time limit for completion of the Evening & Weekend MBA degree is five years for students in thetraditional program and four years for students in the Accelerated Option program.

 All periods of enrollment, including Summer Term, are counted toward the maximum time limit.
 Periods of academic leave or non-enrollment will not count against the maximum time limit.